TourRank: Utilizing Large Language Models for Documents Ranking with a Tournament-Inspired Strategy: Introduction

 Although the listwise approaches achieve a good trade-off between effectiveness and efficiency and thus are considered preferred prompting strategies for LLM-based document ranking, they also face certain challenges: (1) The maximum context length of LLMs limits the number of documents that can be compared in a single prompt; (2) The listwise generation process can not run in parallel, which makes it hard to return the final ranking list under a tight time constraint.
 (3) The ranking results are highly dependent on the initial order of the candidate documents in the input prompt.

-To address these challenges, we need to develop a prompting strategy for LLM-based document ranking that can: (Requirement 1) establish a global ranking for about 100 candidate documents through multiple local comparisons of 2 to 10 documents in a single prompt; (Requirement 2) parallelize multiple LLM inferences to minimize the overall ranking process time; and (Requirement 3) effectively utilize the initial order of candidate documents set by the first-stage retrieval model without relying too heavily on it.
+To address these challenges, we need to develop a prompting strategy for LLM-based document ranking that can: (Requirement 1) establish a global ranking for about 100 candidate documents through multiple local comparisons of 2 to 10 documents in a single prompt; (Requirement 2) parallelize multiple LLM inferences to minimize the overall ranking time; and (Requirement 3) effectively leverages the initial order of candidate documents set by the first-stage retrieval model without becoming overly dependent on it.

 Interestingly, we find that using LLMs and prompts to rank documents for a query can be analogous to ranking teams or athletes in a sports tournament, as the design of a sports tournament has similar requirements.
 A tournament in sports is a structured competition involving multiple teams or individual competitors who compete against each other in a series of matches or games, with the goal of determining a champion or ranking the participants.
 Figure \ref{world_cup} shows the format and results of an example tournament, the 1982 FIFA World Cup.
 The tournament consists of two group stages and two knockout stages (i.e., the semi-finals and the final).
 Analogous to Requirement 1, each group in the group stages and each two-team match in the knockout stages served as a local comparison; the results of these local matches determined which teams could advance to the next stage and their final rankings in the tournament.
 To expedite the ranking process, the World Cup organized multiple parallel matches across different groups.
 This parallelization allowed the tournament to progress efficiently and fit into a tight 4-week schedule, which meets Requirement 2.
 Regarding Requirement 3, the initial groupings were based on seeding and previous performance, providing an initial order of teams.
 However, the tournament did not solely rely on these seedings; each team’s performance in the group stage and subsequent rounds determined their advancement and final rankings.